 When was the last time you actually looked in there?
 Clean it out so that it only has the things you need when you’re in bed.

-35. Turn all of your hangers backwards in your closet.
+35. Turn all of your hangers backward in your closet.

 An old trick, but a good one.
-Turn everything backwards right now.
+Turn everything backward right now.
 When you wear and wash an article of clothing, turn the hanger forwards when you hang it up.

 Next year this time, look back through and see what clothing you’ve ignored for a whole year.